Rise to Success: Career Highlights of Kamala Harris

 On April 17, 2020, Kamala Harris responded to media speculation and said she "would be honored" to be Biden's running mate.

-In June 2020, after community groups advocated for it, Kamala Harris supported Los Angeles Mayor Eric Garcetti's decision to cut the Los Angeles Police Department budget by $150 million.
+In June 2020, Kamala Harris supported Los Angeles Mayor Eric Garcetti's decision to cut $150 million from the Los Angeles Police Department budget.

-On August 11, 2020, Joe Biden announced that he had chosen Kamala Harris as his running mate, making her the first African American, first Indian American, and third woman to be a vice-presidential nominee on a major-party ticket.
+On August 11, 2020, Joe Biden announced that he had chosen Kamala Harris as his running mate for the 2020 presidential election.

-In 2020, Kamala Harris tweeted in support of donations to the Minnesota Freedom Fund, which assisted those arrested in the George Floyd protests, though she did not donate herself.
+In 2020, Kamala Harris tweeted in support of donations to the Minnesota Freedom Fund, which assisted those arrested in the George Floyd protests.

 January 20, 2021: Sworn in as Vice President

-On January 20, 2021, Kamala Harris was sworn in as Vice President, becoming the first woman, first African-American, and first Asian-American to hold the office.
+On January 20, 2021, Kamala Harris was sworn in as Vice President of the United States.
+This historic event made her the first woman, first African-American, and first Asian-American to hold the office.

-On March 24, 2021, Joe Biden assigned Kamala Harris to work with Mexico and Northern Triangle nations to address irregular migration to the Mexico–United States border.
+On March 24, 2021, President Biden assigned Kamala Harris to work with Mexico and Northern Triangle nations to address irregular migration to the Mexico–United States border.

-In June 2021, Kamala Harris made her first international trip as Vice President, visiting Guatemala and Mexico to address the root causes of migration from Central America to the United States.
+In June 2021, Kamala Harris conducted her first international trip as Vice President, visiting Guatemala and Mexico to address the root causes of migration from Central America to the United States.

-In November 2021, Kamala Harris met with French president Emmanuel Macron to strengthen ties after a contentious cancellation of a submarine program.
+In November 2021, Kamala Harris met with French president Emmanuel Macron to strengthen ties after the contentious cancellation of a submarine program.

-On November 19, 2021, Kamala Harris served as acting president while Joe Biden underwent a colonoscopy, becoming the first woman to assume the powers and duties of the presidency.
+On November 19, 2021, Kamala Harris served as acting president while President Biden underwent a colonoscopy.
+She was the first woman to assume the powers and duties of the presidency as acting president of the United States.

 2021: Became Vice President of the United States

 In 2021, Kamala Harris became the 49th Vice President of the United States, serving under President Joe Biden.
-This marked her as the first female, first African American, and first Asian American to hold the position.
+This made her the first female, first African American, and first Asian American to hold the office.

-In 2021, as Vice President, Kamala Harris presided over an evenly split U.S. Senate and cast 33 tie-breaking votes, including those for the American Rescue Plan Act and the Inflation Reduction Act.
+In 2021, as Vice President, Kamala Harris presided over an evenly split U.S. Senate and cast 33 tie-breaking votes, including votes to pass the American Rescue Plan Act of 2021 and the Inflation Reduction Act.

-Following the Russian invasion of Ukraine in February 2022, Kamala Harris was dispatched to Germany and Poland to rally support for arming Ukraine and imposing sanctions on Russia.
+In February 2022, following the Russian invasion of Ukraine, Kamala Harris assumed a key diplomatic role and was dispatched to Germany and Poland to rally support for arming Ukraine and imposing sanctions on Russia.

-In November 2022, Kamala Harris and Emmanuel Macron agreed to strengthen U.S.–France space cooperation across civil, commercial, and national security sectors, during Macron's visit to the U.S.
+In November 2022, Kamala Harris and French president Emmanuel Macron held another meeting during Macron's visit to the U.S., resulting in an agreement to strengthen U.S.–France space cooperation across civil, commercial, and national security sectors.

 April 2023: Visited Goddard Space Flight Center